Skip to main content

 After trimming ~40% of the original content, I ended up with 8 concise rule files:

-Key Lesson
+Key Lesson#

-Rules should work standalone.
 My first versions referenced agents and commands that require a specific plugin.
 If someone copies just the rules without the plugin, those references are broken.
 I stripped agent-specific instructions from 6 of 8 files so they work for anyone.

-Building a Session Logging System with Hooks
+Building a Session Logging System with Hooks#

 This is where things got interesting - and where I made my biggest mistake before finding the right approach.

-The Wrong Way: Building a Rust Binary
+The Wrong Way: Building a Rust Binary#

 My first idea was to build a standalone Rust program that would intercept Claude Code conversations and save them.
 I wrote hundreds of lines of Rust, YAML configuration files, Python test scripts, and extensive documentation.
+The fundamental problem: a standalone binary cannot access Claude Code's internal conversation data.
+It has no API, no socket, no shared memory.
+It was the wrong architecture entirely.

-The Right Way: Hooks
+The Right Way: Hooks#

 Claude Code has a hooks system - shell commands that run automatically when events happen.
 Hooks receive JSON data on stdin with real session context.